-Current and potential customers should ask themselves: is my money safe with this Bank?
+The failures of Credit Suisse has caused untold damage to the reputation of the Swiss banking industry.
 If you believe that you have been affected in the same or a similar way or are concerned for any reason at all, please fill in the contact form here and we will respond.

 Despite the takeover by UBS, Credit Suisse needs be held accountable and take responsibility for any and all wrongdoing by its personnel.

 Credit Suisse Collapsed, And Switzerland Went Back to Making Money

 Despite widespread calls for reform in the wake of the country’s biggest banking shock, little has changed.
 Is that stability or complacency?